IJustinChan/Monthly-Budget-Tracker/README.md

 - `test/model` — Contains JUnit tests for the core model classes.
 - `test/persistence` — Contains JUnit tests for JSON reading and writing.

+This separation keeps the user interface, application logic, and data persistence independent from one another.